naacl-org/naacl-hlt-2015/review-form.md

 These are the instructions for the NAACL 2015 review form as used by the reviewers in NAACL HLT 2015.
-Authors who have submitted a paper to NAACL 2015 can use this as a guide to understand their reviews.
+Authors who have submitted a paper to NAACL 2015 can use this as a guide to understand the numeric scores in the reviews they have received.

 # Review Form